Hikaru Utada singles discography

-The singles discography of Japanese and American singer Hikaru Utada consists of fifty-three singles, twenty-three promotional singles and eleven collaboration singles.
+The singles discography of Japanese and American singer Hikaru Utada consists of fifty-four singles, twenty-three promotional singles and eleven collaboration singles.
 Utada began as a musician in the early 1990s as a member of U^{3}, a family unit made up of Utada, their mother Junko Utada, also known as 1970s enka singer Keiko Fuji, and their father, musical producer Teruzane Utada.
 U^{3} released their debut album Star in 1993, with the hope to debut in America.
 In 1996, the group was rebranded as Cubic U, an R&B project focusing on Hikaru Utada, resulting in the English language album Precious in 1998 with record label Toshiba EMI.